TylerBre/acserver_manager/README.md

 - Race-specific content bundles
 - ... and more!

-The app is designed to run on incredibly affordable ($5/mo) [https://www.digitalocean.com/](Digital Ocean) boxes, and launched from a pre-built image.
+The app is designed to run on incredibly affordable ($5/mo) [Digital Ocean](https://www.digitalocean.com/) boxes, and launched from a pre-built image.
 This will also grant users the ability to launch a dedicated server worldwide, minimizing ping.
 It is possible to install and run this app locally on your home computer.

 ### Disclaimer
 This app is very much in a development state at the moment, but please feel free to try it out, make some pull requests and contribute to the code!